-- Advance mutual accountability as a technical tool and overarching principle in a post-2015 development agenda, with a view to promoting enhanced reporting on agreed commitments at the global level;
+- Advance mutual accountability as a technical tool and overarching principle in a post-2015 development agenda.

-- Strengthen the role of the Forum as the accountability framework for the global partnership for development;
+- Strengthen the role of the DCF as the accountability framework for the global partnership for development.

-- Develop the Forum as the authoritative and comprehensive source of two-way information on status and progress of country level frameworks for mutual accountability and transparency; and
+- Develop the DCF as the authoritative and comprehensive source of two-way information on status and progress of country-level frameworks for mutual accountability and transparency.

 - Review the relevance and usefulness of existing mutual accountability mechanisms and their interplay at different levels and promote their consolidation.

 The DCF features a dedicated dialogue on effectiveness and accountability in a post-2015 era.

 The third preparatory symposium for the 2014 DCF [link] will assess how to feature effectiveness and accountability in the post-2015 development agenda.
 It will further examine how to support the agenda’s implementation with a coherent global accountability framework for commitments on development cooperation and a renewed global partnership for development.
 Independent analytical studies, including on mutual accountability as a pillar of effective development cooperation and global accountability architecture, will also preparations for the symposium and for the 2014 DCF.